GXDE-OS/gxde-os.github.io/en/install/faq.md

 ---

+Q5：When using KVM to boot GXDE OS，I found the color seems too pink

+A5： kvm -vga virtio

+---

- Q5: I want to develop GXDE-style applications.
+ Q6: I want to develop GXDE-style applications.
 How do I do that?

- A5: Bash/Python script-based applications can use [Garma](https://gitee.com/GXDE-OS/garma).
+ A6: Bash/Python script-based applications can use [Garma](https://gitee.com/GXDE-OS/garma).
 For detailed usage, see: https://help.gnome.org/users/zenity/stable/

- A5: For native development, please use Qt/Dtk2.
+ A6: For native development, please use Qt/Dtk2.
 Related code is as follows:

  Available feature list: https://gitee.com/GXDE-OS/dtk5core/tree/master/src